XMontech1337X/Defender-Disabler/README.md

 2. Open CMD via PowerRun

-! if you disable it without using Power Run, the script will not work correctly.
+*if you disable it without using Power Run, the script will not work correctly.*